Chapter 8

 central, mostly nonzero, band of the matrix is stored) may be preferable.
 In this case equation numbers need to be

-into a number of elements, shown schematically for a 2D region in the picture
+number of elements, shown schematically for a 2D region in the figure.

 2. We define interpolation functions for each element in terms of a local,